igrishaev/pg2/docs/prepared-statement-cache.md

 differently under the hood.
 To read more about the difference, please refer to [Query and Execute](/docs/query-execute.md) section.

+The cache can be disabled using the `{:ps-cache? false}` boolean flag.
+When it's false, PG2 prepares a new statement, uses it to fetch the data, and closes it afterwards.
+The default value of the flag is true.

 The following session demonstrates how a statement cache works.
 Let's connect to a database and check out what prepared statements are there: